singerla/pptx-automizer/README.md

 # pptx-automizer
 This is a pptx generator for Node.js based on templates.
-It can read pptx files and insert selected slides into another presentation. *pptx-automizer* will not write files from scratch, but edit and merge existing pptx files.
-Template slides are styled with PowerPoint and will be merged 1:1 into the output presentation.
+It can read pptx files and insert selected slides or single slide elements into another presentation. *pptx-automizer* will not write files from scratch, but edit and merge existing pptx files.
+Template slides are styled with PowerPoint and will be merged into the output presentation.
+Most of the content can be modified by using callbacks based on [xmldom](https://github.com/xmldom/xmldom).

-It is also possible to choose a certain element by its name from a slide and insert it to another template slide.
-Take a look at <code>slide.addElement()</code> from the example below.

 ## Requirements
 This generator can only be used on the server-side and requires a [Node.js](https://nodejs.org/en/download/package-manager/) environment.